Today I am going to process some of my personal struggles that I face as an individual living with an invisible disability.

 The second group blatantly chides and ridicules me with disdain while the third group has a degree of awareness and acceptance until individuals within the third group want me to be or give more than I am capable of giving.
 In my experience, when members of the third group have an expectation of me — which I am unable to achieve — I also receive ridicule and covert contempt from them.
 When I tell these individuals that I am unable to be more or do more they want me to buy back into their denial system.

 Their denial system includes manipulation through shame, guilt and emotional coercion.
-I have spoken of this denial system dynamic throughout Second Chance to Live.

 I have spent countless hours attempting to disprove the reality of my disability.
 For many years I internalized the impact of my disability as a reflection of my being.
 I shamed, blamed, berated and criticized who I was because of my in ability to perform as an individual without a traumatic brain injury.
 I allowed my Dad to treat me with contempt for many years because I did not know the significance of my invisible disability.

 Per your information, I have only recently –in the last 5 years– come to accept that I am a traumatic brain injury survivor, who has an invisible disability.
 Several months ago I turned 50, so for many years I was led to believe that the severe injury to my brain injury –which occurred in August of 1967– had little to do with my limitations.
 Rather than supporting and encouraging me through my process, my Dad criticized my attempts to overcome my deficits and limitations.
 Good was rarely good enough for him during many years of his life.

 Currently, I have the above third group dynamic taking place in my life with members of my family.
 Although my Dad passed away January 10, 2007 I am continuing to be affected by the legacy of his denial.